CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Howto_define_populations.md

 ### When locations change over time
 Metapopulations should represent stable spatial and temporal units.
 Many species have ephemeral subpopulations in dynamic source-sink metapopulations--a sink being a spatial location receiving high immigration from adjacent areas, which would not persist on its own without immigration.
 Sinks are not distinct populations; the conglomerate of connected subpopulations should be evaluated as a population.

+## *Ex situ* Collections
+[*Ex situ* collections](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/7_Glossary/Glossary.html#metapopulations) are collections of living organisms (or their seeds or tissue) that are maintained outside the natural habitats of those organisms for the purpose of ensuring their survival and future propagation.
+Because the genetic diversity indicators are meant to provide an assessment of the genetic status of wild populations, ***ex situ*** **collections (and the individuals within them) should generally not be included in indicator calculations**.

+In some instances, it may be challenging to distinguish between an *ex situ* collection and an introduced or reintroduced population: for instance, when large numbers of individuals are maintained (e.g. in large fenced areas, gardens, or managed wild areas) to provide redundancy or to produce offspring for periodically stocking existing populations.
+In these cases, assessors are asked to use their best judgement in determining whether or not a given collection of individuals should be considered a population (or as actively contributing to a wild population) to include in indicator calculations.

+For instance, if there is evidence of gene flow from such collections into wild populations, or if there is an intent to eventually manage the collection as a wild population, then it may be appropriate to include such groups in indicator calculations (for example, by summing the Nc of the ex situ collection with the Nc of the in situ population for determining the Nc of the population as a whole, before converting to Ne for the Ne 500 indicator).

 ## Considerations when defining populations for some taxonomic groups